Here’s my CV.

 Rohrer, J. M., et al. (manuscript accepted for publication).
 Putting the Self in Self-Correction: Findings from the Loss-of-Confidence Project.
 Perspectives on Psychological Science. preprint

 Grosz, M. P., Rohrer, J. M., & Thoemmes, F. (manuscript accepted for publication).
 The Taboo Against Explicit Causal Inference in Nonexperimental Psychology.
-Perspectives on Psychological Science. preprint
+Perspectives on Psychological Science.
+Link to article

 Engzell, P., & Rohrer, J.M. (manuscript accepted for publication).
 Improving Social Science: Lessons from the Open Science Movement.
 PS: Political Science & Politics. preprint

 Botzet, L. J., Rohrer, J. M., & Arslan, R. C. (2020).
 Analysing Effects of Birth Order on Intelligence, Educational Attainment, Big Five, and Risk Aversion in an Indonesian Sample.
 European Journal of Personality.
 Link to article

 Weston, S. J., Ritchie, S. J., Rohrer, J. M., & Przybylski, A. K. (2019).
 Recommendations for Increasing the Transparency of Analysis of Pre-Existing Datasets, Advances in Methods and Practices in Psychological Science.
 Link to article, preprint